-The COVID-19 NLPS Baseline consists of one questionnaire.
-The Household Questionnaire was administered to all households in the sample.
+BASELINE (ROUND 1): One questionnaire, the Household Questionnaire, was administered to all households in the sample.

-CATI: The COVID-19 NLPS Baseline exercise was conducted using Computer Assisted Telephone Interview (CATI) techniques.
+COMUPTER ASSISTED TELEPHONE INTERVIEW (CATI): The Nigeria COVID-19 NLPS exercise was conducted using Computer Assisted Telephone Interview (CATI) techniques.
 The household questionnaire was implemented using the CATI software, Survey Solutions.
 The Survey Solutions software was developed and maintained by the Data Analytics and Tools Unit within the Development Economics Data Group (DECDG) at the World Bank.
-Each enumerator was given tablets which they used to conduct the interviews.
+Each interviewer was given two tablets, which they used to conduct the interviews.
 Overall, implementation of survey using Survey Solutions CATI was highly successful, as it allowed for timely availability of the data from completed interviews.

 DATA CLEANING: The data cleaning process was done in three main stages.
 The first stage was to ensure proper quality control during the fieldwork.
 This was achieved in part by incorporating validation and consistency checks into the Survey Solutions application used for the data collection and designed to highlight many of the errors that occurred during the fieldwork.